maxzheng/localconfig/docs/README.rst

     # Use `set` if you want to set a comment
     config.set('App Server', 'port', 9090, comment='App server port')

+    # Set value for the DEFAULT section (default value for all other sections)
+    config.env = 'prod'

 To write the config:

 .. code-block:: python